Mira Rai’s Post-Monsoon Stupa To Stupa 54 Km = 3 UTMB points.

 Visit the race website stupatostupa.com.

 The course passes 5-ish monasteries and one hermit’s cave.
+A good combination.
 The trails are very runnable and not so technical.
-It’s possible as a speed hike and doable as a first trail 50km as most of the trail contours around the hills rather than climbing over the top (with the exception of the first hill).
+It’s possible as a speed hike and doable as a first trail 50 km as most of the trail contours around the hills rather than climbing over the top (with the exception of the first hill).

-Fabulous starting location (Swayambu aka The Monkey Temple) and fabulous finish location (Bodnath Stupa), two of the most important locations for Tibetan Buddhism pilgrims.
+Fabulously chaotic starting location (Swayambu aka The Monkey Temple) and fabulous semi-tranquil finish location (Boudhanath Stupa), two of the most important locations for (Tibetan) Buddhist pilgrims.
 As good a start and finish location as any ultra race anywhere in the world.
-That was at least last year, on April 4th before the earthquake 21 days later.
-Still, despite damage to the temples, a great running route.

-This is not to much a race as an aesthetic challenge.
-It is around 50km and at a steady 5km walking pace it can be completed in 10 hours.
+This is not to much a race as an aesthetic challenge to get from temple to temple in 12 hours.
+It is around 54km and so at a steady 5km hiking pace with no stops it can be completed in 11 hours.

 - Start 6am at Swayambu Stupa.

 - Then the toughest and only serious climb of the day to the Jamacho Gomba.